JeffKnorr/GrailedChat/README.md

 - Add more documentation
 - Enhance functionality: Add message threads, other REST Methods, Modify for WSGi server use, Switch to PostgreSQL database backend, rewrite using a framework such as Flask to minimize code, Sterilize data input
 - Performance improvements: Optimizing Queries/Indexes, Logic improvements
+- Move Database and server configuration to a config file or command line arguments
+- Generate requirements.txt

 ## Features:
 - Versioning/Ease of adding new backend/Rest Methods